wp-plugins/cimy-user-extra-fields/readme.txt

 = WordPress: =
 Just copy whole cimy-user-extra-fields subdir into your plug-in directory and activate it

-= WordPress MU: =
+= WordPress MultiSite: =
-There are two supported ways of using this plug-in under WordPress MU:
+There are two supported ways of using this plug-in under WordPress MultiSite:

  1. Unique registration
-  If you want that ALL Blogs on your MU installation follow the same registration with the same fields this is the case for you.
+  If you want that ALL Blogs on your MultiSite installation follow the same registration with the same fields this is the case for you.
-  Every blog will have shared registration page and only the site administrators (of the whole MU installation) can change it.
+  Every blog will have shared registration page and only the Super Admin can change it.
+   * unpack the package under 'wp-content/mu-plugins' directory (if this directory does not exist, create it);
-   * unpack the package under 'mu-plugins' directory, be sure that cimy_user_extra_fields.php is outside Cimy folder (move it if necessary), then go to "Site Admin -> Cimy User Extra Fields", press "Fix the problem" button and confirm
+   * be sure that cimy_user_extra_fields.php is outside Cimy folder (move it if necessary);
+   * go to "Site Admin -> Cimy User Extra Fields", press "Fix the problem" button and confirm.

  2. Per-Blog registration
   If you want that every single Blog can define its own Extra Fields then you should choose this installation.
-  Every registration will have Extra Fields defined by single blogs, every user will have anyway WordPress fields shared with ALL Blogs, this how it works WordPress MU.
+  Every registration will have Extra Fields defined by single blogs, every user will have anyway WordPress fields shared with ALL Blogs, this how it works WordPress MultiSite.
-   * unpack the package under 'plugins' directory; BE sure that cimy_uef_mu_activation.php is installed under 'mu-plugins' directory
+   * unpack the package under 'wp-content/plugins' directory;
+   * be sure that cimy_uef_mu_activation.php is installed under 'wp-content/mu-plugins' directory (if this directory does not exist, create it);
-   * then every single blog will have it under "Plugins" section
+   * then every single blog will have it under "Plugins" section.

 == Screenshots ==